SaltyScriptScrap/mssqlserver2022-rocky9-selinux/README.md

 ```

 # 8. Install SQL Server Full-Text Search on Linux
-(optional - for advanced search text in query, available on Express Edition with Advanced Service an above.)
+(optional - for advanced search text in query, available on Express Edition with Advanced Service and above.)

 *add the repo, if you have already add the repo no.2 above, you don't need to run this again, just go to download and install below*